lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/pytorch.md

 marie@login$ module spider pytorch
 ```

-we know that we can load Pytorch (including torchvision) with
+we know that we can load PyTorch (including torchvision) with

 ```console
 marie@ml$ mmodule load modenv/ml torchvision/0.7.0-fosscuda-2019b-Python-3.7.4-PyTorch-1.6.0
 Module torchvision/0.7.0-fosscuda-2019b-Python-3.7.4-PyTorch-1.6.0 and 55 dependencies loaded.
 ```

-Now we check that we can access Pytorch:
+Now we check that we can access PyTorch:

 ```console
 marie@{ml,alpha}$ python -c "import torch; print(torch.__version__)"
 ```

 The following example shows how to create a python virtual environment and
- import Pytorch.
+ import PyTorch.

 ```console
 marie@ml$ mkdir python-environments    #create folder